firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-02/2012-07-02-the-heart-of-the-story.md

 Arachne crosses the threshold of the bookstore, steps back onto streets cobbled with five-act arcs, lists of dramatis personae, and epilogues mixed into the mortar.
 The sole of her right shoe reads "heart," "forest," "end."

 The sole of her left shoe is blank.

-#### About the Author

-Kat Howard's short fiction has appeared in a variety of places, including the anthology _Stories_, edited by Neil Gaiman and Al Sarrantonio, Lightspeed, and Subterranean.
-She is also the content editor for Fantasy-Matters.com.
-She writes with a fencing foil by her desk and lives in Minnesota.
-Find her online at [Strange Ink](http://strangeink.blogspot.com) and on Twitter [@KatWithSword](http://www.twitter.com/KatWithSword).